vincent-peugnet/wcms/MANUAL.md

 > 💡 URLs from the __same domain__ are never checked in the same batch to avoid rate limiting.

 URL cache can be managed by [super editors](#super-editor) or above.
-The management interface can be reached from home view, under `file > manage cached URLs`.
+The management interface can be reached from the main menu.